Tag: Justin Tomlinson

 The below Parliamentary question was asked by Justin Tomlinson on 2016-07-20.

-To ask the Secretary of State for Health, what steps his Department is taking to standardise nutritional information in food and drink labelling.
+To ask the Secretary of State for Education, what steps her Department is taking to reduce costs incurred by schools which were built under the Private Finance Initiative.

 • Justin Tomlinson – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs